laravel/docs/seeding.md

 Of course, manually specifying the attributes for each model seed is cumbersome.
 Instead, you can use [model factories](/docs/{{version}}/database-testing#defining-model-factories) to conveniently generate large amounts of database records.
 First, review the [model factory documentation](/docs/{{version}}/database-testing#defining-model-factories) to learn how to define your factories.

-For example, let's create 50 users that each have one related post:
+For example, let's create 50 users that each has one related post:

     use App\Models\User;